MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 ### Capturing and acting on feedback from users

-As mentioned earlier, developers may need to work with their organization's privacy team to design feedback capture mechanisms and telemetry, logging, etc. to enable forensics and root cause analysis on a given query session.
+As mentioned earlier, developers might need to work with their organization's privacy team to design feedback capture mechanisms and telemetry, and logging, to enable forensics and root-cause analysis of a query session.

-The next step is to develop an **assessment pipeline**.
+The next step is to develop an *assessment pipeline*.
 The need for an assessment pipeline arises from the complexity and time-intensive nature of analyzing verbatim feedback and the root causes of the responses provided by an AI system.
-This analysis is crucial as it involves investigating every response to understand how the AI query produced the results, checking the appropriateness of the content chunks used from documentation, and the strategies employed in dividing up these documents.
+This analysis is crucial because it involves investigating every response to understand how the AI query produced the results, checking the appropriateness of the content chunks used from documentation, and the strategies employed in dividing up these documents.

 Furthermore, it involves considering any extra pre- or post-processing steps that could enhance the results.
 This detailed examination often uncovers content gaps, particularly when no suitable documentation exists in response to a user's query.

-Building an assessment pipeline, therefore, becomes essential to manage the scale of these tasks effectively.
-An efficient pipeline would utilize custom tooling to evaluate metrics that approximate the quality of answers provided by the AI.
-This system would streamline the process of determining why a specific answer was given to a user's question, which documents were used to generate that answer, and the effectiveness of the inference pipeline that processes the queries.
+Building an assessment pipeline becomes essential to manage the scale of these tasks effectively.
+An efficient pipeline uses custom tooling to evaluate metrics that approximate the quality of answers provided by AI.
+This system streamlines the process of determining why a specific answer was given to a user's question, which documents were used to generate that answer, and the effectiveness of the inference pipeline that processes the queries.

 ### Golden dataset

-One strategy to evaluating the results of a nondeterministic system like a RAG-chat system is to implement a "golden dataset".
-A **golden dataset** is a curated set of questions with approved answers, metadata (like topic and type of question), references to source documents that can serve as ground truth for answers, and even variations (different phrasings to capture the diversity of how users might ask the same questions).
+One strategy to evaluating the results of a nondeterministic system like a RAG-chat system is to implement a *golden dataset*.
+A golden dataset is a curated set of questions and approved answers, metadata (like topic and type of question), references to source documents that can serve as ground truth for answers, and even variations (different phrasings to capture the diversity of how users might ask the same questions).

-The "golden dataset" represents the "best case scenario" and enables developers to evaluate the system to see how well it performs, and perform regression tests when implementing new features or updates.
+The golden dataset represents the "best case scenario" and enables developers to evaluate the system to see how well it performs, and perform regression tests when implementing new features or updates.

 ### Assessing harm

 Harms modeling is a methodology aimed at foreseeing potential harms, spotting deficiencies in a product that might pose risks to individuals, and developing proactive strategies to mitigate such risks.

-To tool designed for assessing the impact of technology, particularly AI systems, would feature several key components based on the principles of harms modeling as outlined in the provided resources.
+A tool designed for assessing the impact of technology, particularly AI systems, would feature several key components based on the principles of harms modeling as outlined in the provided resources.

 Key features of a harms evaluation tool might include:

-1. **Stakeholder Identification**: The tool would help users identify and categorize various stakeholders affected by the technology, including direct users, indirectly affected parties, and other entities like future generations or nonhuman factors such as environmental concerns​ (.
+- **Stakeholder identification**: The tool would help users identify and categorize various stakeholders affected by the technology, including direct users, indirectly affected parties, and other entities like future generations or nonhuman factors such as environmental concerns​ (.

-2. **Harm Categories and Descriptions**: It would include a comprehensive list of potential harms, such as privacy loss, emotional distress, or economic exploitation.
+- **Harm categories and descriptions**: The tool would include a comprehensive list of potential harms, such as privacy loss, emotional distress, or economic exploitation.
 The tool could guide the user through various scenarios illustrating how the technology might cause these harms, helping to evaluate both intended and unintended consequences​.

-3. **Severity and Probability Assessments**: The tool would enable users to assess the severity and probability of each identified harm, allowing them to prioritize which issues to address first.
+- **Severity and probability assessments**: The tool helps users assess the severity and probability of each identified harm.
+The user can prioritize the issues to address first.
 Examples include qualitative assessments supported by data where available.

-4. **Mitigation Strategies**: The tool suggests potential mitigation strategies after identifying and evaluating harms.
+- **Mitigation strategies**: The tool suggests potential mitigation strategies after identifying and evaluating harms.
 Examples include changes to the system design, more safeguards, or alternative technological solutions that minimize identified risks.

-5. **Feedback Mechanisms**: The tool should incorporate mechanisms for gathering feedback from stakeholders, ensuring that the harms evaluation process is dynamic and responsive to new information and perspectives​​.
+- **Feedback mechanisms**: The tool should incorporate mechanisms for gathering feedback from stakeholders. that the harms evaluation process is dynamic and responsive to new information and perspectives​​.

-6. **Documentation and Reporting**: For transparency and accountability, the tool might facilitate detailed reports that document the harms assessment process, findings, and potential risk mitigation actions taken​.
+- **Documentation and reporting**: For transparency and accountability, the tool might facilitate detailed reports that document the harms assessment process, findings, and potential risk mitigation actions taken​.

-These features wouldn't only help identify and mitigate risks, but also help in designing more ethical and responsible AI systems by considering a broad spectrum of impacts from the outset.
+These features can help you identify and mitigate risks, but they also help you design more ethical and responsible AI systems by considering a broad spectrum of impacts from the start.

-For more information, see:
+For more information, see these articles:

 - [Foundations of assessing harm](/azure/architecture/guide/responsible-innovation/harms-modeling/)
 - [Types of harm](/azure/architecture/guide/responsible-innovation/harms-modeling/type-of-harm)

 ### Testing and verifying the safeguards

-This article outlined several processes aimed at mitigating the possibility that the RAG-based chat system could be exploited or compromised. **Red-teaming** plays a crucial role in ensuring the mitigations are effective.
-Red-teaming involves simulating an adversary's actions aimed at the application to uncover potential weaknesses or vulnerabilities.
+This article outlines several processes that are aimed at mitigating the possibility of an RAG-based chat system being exploited or compromised. *Red-teaming* plays a crucial role in ensuring that the mitigations are effective.
+Red-teaming involves simulating the actions of a potential adversary to uncover potential weaknesses or vulnerabilities in the application.
 This approach is especially vital in addressing the significant risk of jailbreaking.

 Developers need to rigorously assess RAG-based chat system safeguards under various guideline scenarios to effectively test and verify them.
-This not only ensures robustness but also helps in fine-tuning the system’s responses to adhere strictly to defined ethical standards and operational procedures.
+This not only ensures robustness but also helps you fine-tune the system’s responses to adhere strictly to defined ethical standards and operational procedures.

-## Final considerations that might influence your application design decisions
+## Final considerations for application design

-Here's a short list of things to consider and other takeaways from this article that affect your application design decisions:
+Here's a short list of things to consider and other takeaways from this article that might affect your application design decisions:

 - Acknowledge the non-deterministic nature of generative AI in your design, planning for variability in outputs and setting up mechanisms to ensure consistency and relevance in responses.
 - Assess the benefits of preprocessing user prompts against the potential increase in latency and costs.
 Simplifying or modifying prompts before submission might improve response quality but could add complexity and time to the response cycle.
 - Investigate strategies for parallelizing LLM requests to enhance performance.
 This approach might reduce latency but requires careful management to avoid increased complexity and potential cost implications.

-If you want to start experimenting with building a generative AI solution immediately, we recommend taking a look at [Get started with the chat using your own data sample for Python](/azure/developer/python/get-started-app-chat-template?tabs=github-codespaces).
-There are versions of the tutorial also available in [.NET](/dotnet/ai/get-started-app-chat-template?tabs=github-codespaces), [Java](/azure/developer/java/ai/get-started-app-chat-template?tabs=github-codespaces), and [JavaScript](/azure/developer/javascript/get-started-app-chat-template?tabs=github-codespaces).
+If you want to start experimenting with building a generative AI solution immediately, we recommend that you take a look at [Get started with chat by using your own data sample for Python](/azure/developer/python/get-started-app-chat-template?tabs=github-codespaces).
+The tutorial is also available for [.NET](/dotnet/ai/get-started-app-chat-template?tabs=github-codespaces), [Java](/azure/developer/java/ai/get-started-app-chat-template?tabs=github-codespaces), and [JavaScript](/azure/developer/javascript/get-started-app-chat-template?tabs=github-codespaces).